-Bel ragazzo's village is only 26 kilometers from Cosenza and is surrounded by lush mountains.
-The town itself is very beautiful and quite small with a current popuation of about 900.
-I was very cool, even cold during the night I was there as the town is 728 metres above the sea level.
+Bel ragazzo's village only 26 kilometres from Cosenza and is surrounded by lush mountains.
+The town itself is very beautiful and quite small with a current population of about 900.
+I was very cool, even cold during the night as the town is 728 metres above the sea level.
 I wore jeans and a cardigan and still I was cold!
 I have not been cold for a long time, here in Taormina although the scirocco has gone it is still hot in the days and nights.
-It was such a refreshing change to experience different weather.
-The days are still hot in his village but being surrounded by mountains there is a refreshing breeze.
-I do worry about spending the winter there, as most years it snows.
+In summertime the days are still hot in his village, but being surrounded by mountains there is a refreshing breeze.
+I worry about spending winter there, as most years it snows.
 Not necessarily large amounts, but bel ragazzo has shown me pictures when the whole town has been covered in snow.
-Pretty to be sure and I will have to wait and see what mother nature has in store.
+Pretty to be sure but I've never lived anywhere it snows.

-So now I am back in Taormina, with bel ragazzo still in Calabria working, however he will be coming here very soon as we are going to see a concert in the Teatro Greco.
+So now I am back in Taormina, and bel ragazzo is working Calabria.
+He's coming back soon to see a concert in the Teatro Greco.

 How fun!
 I'm just hoping that none of that nasty stuff in the air travels up here; my OH's mom tells me that it can make a mess of my laundry when hung out ;)

 Btw, I saw on your 100 things list that you were born in December of 78--so was my OH.
 The 4th :)